timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 organisations such as RIRs and NIRs.
 Additionally, the greater the number of distinct repositories, the more workload for RPs and greater the chance for negative impact on the overall ecosystem.
-Therefore, CAs that act as parents of other CAs are RECOMMENDED to provide a publication service for their child CAs, and CAs with a parent who offers a publication service are RECOMMENDED to use that service (rather than self-hosting).
-If a CA's parent does not offer a publication service, but the CA operator is able to use another reliable third-party publication service, the CA operator SHOULD make use of that service in order to consolidate their data with other CAs and increase efficiency for RPs.
+Therefore, CAs that act as parents of other CAs are recommended to provide a publication service for their child CAs, and CAs with a parent who offers a publication service are recommended to use that service (rather than self-hosting).
+If a CA's parent does not offer a publication service, but the CA operator is able to use another reliable third-party publication service, the CA operator should make use of that service in order to consolidate their data with other CAs and increase efficiency for RPs.